dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The index for the Party Object SHOULD be included even if the indicated party was silent the entire piece of dialog.

     Multi-channel recordings MUST have a parties value that is an array of the same size as the number of channels in the recording.
-    The values in that array are either an integer or an array of integers which are the indicies to the parties that contributed to the mix for the associated channel of the recording.
+    The values in that array are either an integer or an array of integers which are the indices to the parties that contributed to the mix for the associated channel of the recording.
     The index for Party Objects SHOULD be included even if the party was silent the entire conversation.

 TODO: For an email thread, To and Cc parties are all passive.
 Do we just put the sender as the party or do we want to list all of the recipients and by convention the sender is the first party?
 Note that each dialog/email could have a difference set of recipients.